 AI Goes Mainstream

 Artificial Intelligence (AI) has been used in the technology consulting industry for quite some time.
-For much of this, however, it’s been a relatively niche area, with few firms taking full advantage of it.
-Despite this, it’s starting to gain a significant amount of momentum, with this being seen across a broad range of areas.
+However, it’s been a relative niche area for much of this, with few firms taking full advantage of it.
+Despite this, it’s starting to gain a significant amount of momentum, seen across a broad range of areas.

 This could mean that AI will become a fundamental aspect of every technology-focused firm over the next few years.
-Much of this is driven by the variety of ways that it can be used to transform and improve a variety of operations.
+Much of this is driven by the variety of ways it can transform and improve various operations.

 The Fall Of Virtual Reality

-Virtual Reality (VR) has been quite well-used by a variety of firms over the past few years.
-This has made it one of the larger trends affecting the industry in the past decade.
-However, it’s starting to fall by the wayside, as Augmented Reality (AR) has become increasingly popular.
+Virtual Reality (VR) has been quite well-used by various firms over the past few years.
+This has made it one of the more significant industry trends in the past decade.
+However, it’s starting to fall by the wayside as Augmented Reality (AR) has become increasingly popular.

 There’s a wide range of reasons why this is the case, with some of the more notable being that it’s more efficient, cost-effective, and easier to use.
-This should mean that AR will begin to replace VR much more during the coming years.
+This should mean AR will replace VR much more in the coming years.

 The Rise Of FAAS

-Failure as a Service (FAAS) is the process of providing rapid prototyping, visualization, and other fast fail methods to help firms plan accordingly.
-While this has been a minor part of the industry for quite some time, it’s becoming an increasingly popular service for many technology consulting firms to offer clients.
+Failure as a Service (FAAS) provides rapid prototyping, visualization, and other fast-fail methods to help firms plan accordingly.
+While this has been a minor part of the industry for quite some time, it’s becoming an increasingly popular service for many technologies consulting firms to offer clients.

 Culture As A Hurdle

 Organizational culture has long been one of the biggest challenges to many firms.
 However, this was typically easy to address for many companies, as growth was relatively slow and steady.
-With the speed of growth and expansion over the past few years, however, this could become quite a prominent problem.
+However, with the speed of growth and expansion over the past few years, this could become quite a significant problem.

-As such, quite a large number of firms could find themselves needing to put a significant amount of time into overcome this.
-A lot of this will be focused on keeping a company flexible and adaptable as it grows, which is an area that some firms may struggle with.
+As such, quite a large number of firms could find themselves needing to put a significant amount of time into overcoming this.
+Much of this will be focused on keeping a company flexible and adaptable as it grows, an area with which some firms may struggle.

-Ongoing adaption and transformation is becoming increasingly vital for many firms in the digital consulting world.
-This may be because of the various technologies and other trends that continue to affect the niche.
-As a result, firms will need to change and grow to meet these trends and technologies.
+Ongoing adaption and transformation are becoming increasingly vital for many firms in the digital consulting world.
+This may be because of the various technologies and other trends affecting the niche.
+As a result, firms must change and grow to meet these trends and technologies.

-These will be seen in a variety of ways and across an entire company.
-With how technology can be implemented in many areas, ongoing transformation will not only prove to be beneficial, but mandatory for most firms in the industry.
+These will be seen in various ways and across an entire company.
+With how technology can be implemented in many areas, the ongoing transformation will be beneficial and mandatory for most industry firms.

 Statistics In The Technology Consulting Industry Everybody Should Know

-Coupled with this is the fact that some statistics might not be as obvious as others, regardless of how experienced a person is in it.
+Coupled with this is that some statistics might not be as apparent as others, regardless of how experienced a person is.
 Some of the more notable statistics are:

 - The technology consulting industry has grown to employ 2,385,571 people in the United States alone.